 Copyright © 2014 Dr Alex Fowke.
 All Rights Reserved.

-chronically suicidal and self-injurious clients, DBT focuses on teaching clients to use specific behavioural
+treatment of chronically suicidal and self-injurious clients, DBT focuses on teaching clients to use

-short-term, they ultimately maintain psychological, behavioural and social difficulties in the longer-term.
+maintain psychological, behavioural and social difficulties in the longer-term.
+Consequently, DBT

 I am accredited as a DBT therapist in the UK through the Society for DBT.
 For this accreditation, I have demonstrated my extensive training and significant clinical experience in teaching clients to use DBT skills, both as part of standard DBT services in specialist mental health services, the REFRAMED research project, and as a part of my clinical work with individual clients in conjunction with other therapy skills, including traditional CBT strategies.